Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **A stable job**
     If you are self-employed, it's much harder to find an apartment.[^17] If you are unemployed, it's impossible.
 If you are in your [probation period](/glossary/Probezeit), it's a little harder.[^36]
 - **A good first impression**
-    Personal impression is very important.[^29] Your personality matters in your messages and during your apartment visit.
-Be nice and pleasant.
+    Your personality matters in your messages and during your apartment visit.[^29] Be nice and pleasant.
 - **A stable right of residence**
     You must have a long-term right to live in Germany.
 If you have a [[National Visa]], it's harder to find an apartment.
 If you have a [tourist visa](/glossary/Schengen%20visa) or no visa, it's *much* harder.
-You can get a [short-term furnished apartment](#short-term-and-furnished-apartments) or a room in a [[WG]].
+If you are a recent immigrant, you can get a [short-term furnished apartment](#short-term-and-furnished-apartments) or a room in a [[WG]].
 - **German speakers**
     If you speak German, it's less work for the landlord.
 - **Titles**